BrianAtlanta/Bombe/README.md

 - Server will have the option to publish puzzles to a remote bombe server.
 - Bombe will tweet hints.
 - Most points wins, with tie going to the fastest.
+- Puzzles can stand-alone or chained together (solving a puzzle opens up a new puzzle).

 Hardware Requirements: